 I have been doing yoga at the gym/community center/another studio, but I am looking for a change.
 What should I look for in a teacher/studio?

 All of us have different personalities and desires.
 A high quality yoga practice should include more than just physical movement.
-Your teacher should provide guidance on variations of the poses, proper breathing and explain the philosophy behind the practice.
+Your teacher should give guidance on variations of the poses, proper breathing and explain the philosophy behind the practice.
 You should feel welcomed and the studio should be clean.
 We encourage you to ask questions during class and to provide feedback regarding the teachers.
 Overall, when you find the right studio and teacher, it should feel like home.

 I am pregnant, have high blood pressure, heart issues, etc. Is yoga safe for me?

 First of all, pregnancy is neither a reason to begin a practice nor one to stop doing all of the activities you enjoy doing.
 It is important to listen to your doctor regarding any body issues.
 There are certain poses recommended for various illnesses and issues and others that are recommended be avoided.
-In the case of pregnancy, blood and heart issues, it is good practice to avoid going upside-down (headstand/handstand, etc.) and to make sure that you are able to breath with ease regardless of the position you take.
+In the case of pregnancy, blood and heart issues, it is good practice to avoid going upside-down (headstand/handstand, etc.) and to make sure that you are able to breathe with ease regardless of the position you take.
 Let your instructor know what, if any, precautions your doctor has given you prior to class.
 He or she should be able to offer variations on the postures that give you access without causing harm.